openlayers/workshop/doc/en/cog/ndvi.md

 The `ol/layer/WebGLTile` layer accepts a `style` property that can be used to control source rendering.
 In this example, we'll use math expressions to calculate the Normalized Difference Vegetation Index ([NDVI](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index)) from the same Sentinel-2 sources used in the previous examples.

-The NDVI is the ratio of the difference between near-infrared and red to the sum of near-infrared and red reflectance values.
-This normalized difference provides an index of green vegetation density or health.
-In dividing the difference in NIR and red reflectance by the sum, the index is normalized against variations in brightness or illumination – the idea is that vegetated sunny slopes should have a similar index as vegetated shady slopes.
+The NDVI is the ratio of the difference between near-infrared (NIR) and red to the sum of near-infrared and red reflectance values.

-Here is an expression that calculates NDVI given near-infrared and red reflectance values:

 ```
 NDVI = (NIR - RED) / (NIR + RED)
 ```

+This normalized difference provides an index of green vegetation density or health.
+In dividing the difference in NIR and red reflectance by the sum, the index is normalized against variations in brightness or illumination.
+The idea is that vegetated sunny slopes should have a similar index as vegetated shady slopes.

 To render NDVI values, we need to configure our source to use the near-infrared (B08) and red (B04) bands.
 Update your `main.js` script so the source looks like this: